 David Smith is a successful para rower and cyclist who has won Gold medals at international level.
-David has overcome enormous setbacks and recovered to extremely high levels of fitness thanks to determination and high standards of nutrition.
+David has overcome enormous setbacks and recovered to extremely high levels of fitness.
+This is thanks to determination and high standards of nutrition.

 He was born in 1978 with a club foot and underwent repeated medical interventions to break and reset the foot.
 Doctors considered full amputation of the foot at birth.

-In 2009 he took up para rowing (formerly known as adaptive rowing), soon joined a coxed four team in the disability LTAMix4 category, and helped the team to Gold at the 2009 World Rowing Championships.
+In 2009 he took up para rowing (formerly known as adaptive rowing).
+He soon joined a coxed four team in the disability LTAMix4 category.
+David and helped the team to Gold at the 2009 World Rowing Championships.
 In 2011 he participated in the same event at the World Championships and won Gold in 3 minutes 27.10 seconds, a win by almost five seconds.

 - Paralympian Gold medallist